-A chance glance at a map highlighted some Roman baths in the Casares hills and a Google search showed that they are just a 15 minute drive from home – perfect for our latest Sunday outing!
+A chance glance at a map highlighted some Roman baths in the Casares hills just a 15 minute drive from home – perfect for a Sunday outing!

 Los Banos de la Hedionda

-There’s a small white building with a domed roof behind a couple of pools of sulphurous milky blue water flowing into a small stream.
+Adjacent to the baths are a couple of pools of sulphurous milky blue water flowing into a small stream.
 I paddled across the shallow stream to a wall of clay – great, a free face and body mask!
 I was expecting it to be soft so thought I’d be able to scoop great handfuls onto my body – wrong!
-It’s actually really hard so, if you are going to try a mudpack, I’d suggest getting a stone from the river and using it to scrape the mud off the wall and mixing it in to a paste with water from the stream.
+It’s actually really hard so I had to get a stone from the river and use it to scrape the mud off the wall to mix into a paste with water from the stream.

-Apparently Julius Caesar visited the baths and cured his psoriasis although I’m not sure if there’s actually any truth in that story.
-I will say though that after a dip my skin did feel lovely and soft (even if it did have a slightly sulphurous odour to it!!).
+Apparently Julius Caesar, the famed ruler of Ancient Rome, visited the baths sometime around 60BC to bathe in the sulphur springs as a cure for his psoriasis.
+Whether that’s true or not, I will say that after a dip my skin did feel lovely and soft (even if it did have a slightly sulphurous odour to it!!).

 Given the fact that I’m not very good with directions (check out my tales of hiking in the Sierra Bermeja) I did wonder if we’d manage to find the baths but it was a fairly straightforward journey.

-If you’re driving from the south on the A7 you should turn left at the roundabout by Lidl in Sabinillas onto Camino los Banos and carry on up this road until you drive underneath the motorway.
-There’s a restaurant on the right called Roman Oasis – you could park here and walk although we carried on past this and parked in one of the official car parks – it’s down a very steep gravel path so be prepared!
+If you’re driving from the south on the A7 you should turn inland at the roundabout by Lidl in Sabinillas onto Camino los Banos, and carry on up this road until you drive underneath the motorway.
+There’s a restaurant on the right called Roman Oasis – carry on past this down a steep gravel path on the right and you’ll come to the official car park (in reality, not much more than a piece of cleared land).

 A word of warning.
 If you’re going on a Sunday morning expect lots of traffic – not to the baths but to the Sunday market in Sabinillas.
-It’s held in a big car park on Camino los Banos – there are traffic police directing cars in and out so the wait shouldn’t be too long – but, if road rage does take hold of you a dip in the baths will be the perfect antidote.
+It’s held in a big car park on Camino los Banos and there are traffic police directing cars in and out so the wait shouldn’t be too long but, if road rage does take hold of you a dip in the baths is the perfect antidote.